First Steps | Handling | Data Protection | Privacy

 Company bosses should be aware of this and use browsers whose developers update TLS certificates promptly.

-If your company secrets are not that important to you and you do not want to do without Internet Explorer or your employer forces you to use it:
+If you don't want to do without Internet Explorer because company secrets are not that important to you or your employer forces you to use it:

 Set the security settings in Microsoft Internet Explorer to Medium or better High and disable ActiveX!